marchlo/eddn_spark_compose/README.md

 ### Windows and MacOS

-The desktop version of docker include docker compose.<br> So the installation is already done.
+The desktop version of docker includes docker compose.<br> So the installation is already done.

 # Usage
-The execution is devided in single shell scripts.
+The execution is divided in single shell scripts.
 The functionality and benefits are explained in the chapter project section.
-There is also a shell script which executes all steps together in the correct order.
+There is also a shell script with which all steps can executed in the correct order.
 The project is designed for Linux systems, but can be ported with adaptations of the shell scripts for the respective operating system.

 ## Project sections

 Following all steps are described that you need to run in the chapter order to make the project/cluster works.

 ### Load Data from eddb<span></span>.io
-The data that is used comes from the game Elite Dangerous (EDDN) and is provided by the API of the website eddb.io.<br>
+The used data comes from the game Elite Dangerous (EDDN) and is provided by the API of the website eddb.io.<br>
 With the python script `EDDNClient.py` the data is read by the API and written in JSON format into a .log file (Logs_JSON_EDDN_yyyy-mm-dd).<br>
 The number of downloaded datasets/rows is defined by the argument *-d, --datasets*.<br>
 Afterwards the .log file is transformed with the script `transform_to_csv.py` into a CSV format to make it suitable for Cassandra.